Dress Code, the Must See Summer Exhibition in France!

-Twenty exhibitions highlight 40 artists for the Rencontres de la Photographie in Arles, “the must-see photo festival,” in the south of France.
+Twenty exhibitions highlight 40 artists for the Rencontres de la Photographie in Arles.
+Doted “the must-see photo festival,” located in the south of France.
 The exhibition is open from July 4 to September 25, 2022.
-The Manuel Rivera-Ortiz Foundation joins the festival and starts a new exhibition dedicated to clothing as an object of cultural and social identification: Dress Code.
-The audience will be able to walk around the Foundation in Arles, nicknamed “the city of photography”, to get inspired and to search for a deeper meaning behind the clothing we wear.
+The Manuel Rivera-Ortiz Foundation joins the festival.
+It starts a new exhibition dedicated to clothing as an object of cultural and social identification: Dress Code.
+The audience will be able to walk around the Foundation in Arles, nicknamed “the city of photography”.
+This will help inspire and to search for a deeper meaning behind clothing.

 ChromaLuxe is a sponsor of the MRO Foundation.
 Strong images require strong support.
 Therefore, the choice was made to sublimate the images on ChromaLuxe metal prints.
 ChromaLuxe is a powerful, durable, and vibrant print medium, pairing perfectly with this exhibition.